tosc-rs/mnemos/tools/README.md

   CrowTTY multiplexes and de-multiplexes [`sermux`] frames sent and recieved over a UART connection from a target, and decodes [`mnemos-trace-proto`]-formatted diagnostic data.
+* [`libcrowtty/] - The core of `crowtty`, factored out as a library so that it can be included in other tools.
 * [`dumbloader/`] - An image loader type thing for Cortex-M, I think?
 We're not really using this thing anymore, and I'm not entirely sure what it does.
 * [`f3repl/`] - A Forth repl for [`forth3`].